Morphux/Documentation/Infrastructure.md

 - The build system is mostly 'Vanilla' VMs of Morphux
 - The build system test the package by cloning the maintainer repository, and execute a test mpm binary.
-- This binary will try to compile the package, with the informations provided by the maintainer in `package.json`
+- This binary will try to compile the package, with the informations provided by the maintainer in the `package.json`
 - If the compilation works, the system will try to deduce some information:
 	- Size of the installed package
 	- Compilation time